teemutammela/contentful-cloudflare-webhook-purge/README.md

 **5)** Select _View details → Webhook settings_.

-**6)** Look for the URL `https://api.cloudflare.com/client/v4/zones/CLOUDFLARE_ZONE_ID/purge_cache` and replace the string `CLOUDFLARE_ZONE_ID` with your _Zoned ID_.
+**6)** Look for the URL `https://api.cloudflare.com/client/v4/zones/ZONE_ID/purge_cache` and replace the string `ZONE_ID` with your _Zone ID_.

 **7)** Look for the fields _X-Auth-Email_ and _X-Auth-Key_ under the section _Headers_ and replace them with Cloudflare account e-mail address and _API Key_.

 **8)** Click _Save_ and test the webhook by publishing any entry.
 Verify the webhook is working as intended under the section _Activity log_.

 **NOTE!** By default the webhook is configured to engage when an entry is updated.
-If you wish to change that behavior, you may edit the settings under the
+If you wish to change that behavior, you may edit the settings under the section _Triggers_.

-- by default master
+**NOTE!** By default the webhook is configured to apply to _master_ environment.
+If you wish to change that behavior, you may edit the settings under the section _Filters.

 **NOTE!** If you are delivering content from Contentful to multiple Cloudflare-enabled domains, you need to install a webhook for each domain that have unique _Zone IDs_ and _API Keys_.
 If you are installing multiple webhooks to the same space, it's highly recommend to change their names from _Purge Cloudflare Cache_ to e.g. _Purge Cloudflare Cache (Site Name)_ after installation.